Dev-Mind

 Explore API

-You can also used your own Spring API if you followed Spring course or my implementation avilable on http://faircorp-client-for-android.cleverapps.io/swagger-ui/index.html.
+You can also used your own Spring API if you followed Spring course or my implementation available on https://automacorp.devmind.cleverapps.io/swagger-ui/index.html.
 This app is secured by basic auth and you can the username user and his password password.

 • establish a network connection to remote server which exposes your REST service and